 Young Writers on Computers, for students in grades 3 - 12, is held in a computer lab at West Chester University.
 Writers compose pieces using Microsoft Word.
 They share ideas, confer, receive feedback, and respond to each other's writing.
 Students design their own anthology page layout on the computer.
 Word processing skills are required.A variety of other programs are offered for students who want to focus on a specific genre of writing.
 Specialty classes include: Fantasy, Science Fiction and Horror Writing, Nature Journaling, Reading and Writing with the Arts, Storytelling, Nonfiction, and Poetry Writing Workshop.
 These programs have limited enrollment and are offered only at specific locations and for specific grade levels.
 See our brochure for details.

-Youth Programs are held at West Chester University, in nine sponsoring school districts in Berks, Bucks, Chester, Delaware, and Montgomery Counties and West Deptford, New Jersey, and at Buckingham Friends School, Pen Ryn School, Longwood Gardens, Graeme Park, The Highlands Mansion and Gardens, the James A. Michener Art Museum, and Valley Forge National Park.
+Youth Programs are held at West Chester University, in nine sponsoring school districts in Berks, Bucks, Chester, Delaware, and Montgomery Counties and West Deptford, New Jersey, and at Buckingham Friends School, Pen Ryn School, the Delaware Museum of Natural History, Longwood Gardens, Graeme Park, The Highlands Mansion and Gardens, the James A. Michener Art Museum, and Valley Forge National Park.

 Questions?
 For more information please call 610-436-3089,